rust-lang/rust/src/doc/tarpl/repr-rust.md

 ```

 Rust *does* guarantee that two instances of A have their data laid out in
 exactly the same way.
-However Rust *does not* guarantee that an instance of A
+However Rust *does not* currently guarantee that an
-has the same field ordering or padding as an instance of B (in practice there's
+instance of A has the same field ordering or padding as an instance of B, though
-no particular reason why they wouldn't, other than that its not currently
+in practice there's no reason why they wouldn't.
-guaranteed).

-With A and B as written, this is basically nonsensical, but several other
+With A and B as written, this point would seem to be pedantic, but several other
 features of Rust make it desirable for the language to play with data layout in
 complex ways.